kirilcvetkov92/Lane-Detection/readme.md

     * We plot the line on our current mask
 - We merge the mask together with our picture

-You can see the image below, describing more detailed activity flow diagram of my current pipeline.
+You can see the image below, describing how the pipeline works, containing activity flow diagram

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![Flow describing our the pipeline][image2]
+![Pipeline flow][image2]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with your current pipeline

 Potential shortcomings :
 This pipeline is not robust to the following conditions :